 You can pay a range of points, starting with zero.
 But, it is easy to do the calculation for each scenario.

-Applying the concept
+Applying the conceptApplying the concept

 Assuming you are taking out a $600,000 mortgage, your monthly payment (principal and interest) under the 4% loan is $2,864.49.
-If you decide to pay the point, your monthly payment under the 3.75% rate is $2,778.69.
+However, if you decide to pay the point, your monthly payment under the 3.75% rate is $2,778.69.

-This means your monthly savings under the one point/3.75% rate is $85.80.
+Your monthly savings under the one point/3.75% rate is $85.80.
 However, you have made an upfront payment of $6,000 (1% of $600,000).
 Therefore, your break-even period is 70 months.

 While running the numbers gives you a basis, remember to consider your financial position, particularly your cash balance.
-For instance, you may want a 20% down payment to avoid taking out private mortgage insurance (PMI).
-Also, co-ops may have rules on the amount of liquidity you must have after closing, which could be one to three years of maintenance and mortgage payments.
+For instance, you may want a 20% down payment to avoid taking out a private mortgage insurance (PMI).
+Also, co-ops may have rules on the liquidity you must have after closing, which could be one to three years of maintenance and mortgage payments.